The Bisses of Valais

 Medieval irrigation channels built into the sides of mountains provided Valais with water for hundreds of years, now serving as scenic hiking trails.

-📜 Ancient irrigation channels (bisses) in Valais, Switzerland, dating back to the 14th century, now serve as scenic hiking trails.
+📜 Medieval irrigation channels (bisses) in Valais, Switzerland, historically brought water from mountains to farms, dating back to the 14th century.

-🔍 Le Musée des Bisses in Botyre provides a central starting point and historical context.
+🔍 Many are now scenic tourist attractions and hiking trails, with Le Musée des Bisses in Botyre providing a central starting point and historical context.

 Why Go

-🌊 Discover the fascinating history of medieval irrigation systems.
+🚶♀️ Discover the fascinating history of medieval irrigation systems and explore ancient pathways.

-🏞️ Hike along spectacular trails, some carved into mountain sides.
+🏞️ Hike along spectacular trails, some carved into mountain sides, and discover incredible ancestral engineering.

 🏛️ Explore museum exhibits detailing bisses from Roman times to the present.

-🛍️ Enjoy local products and refreshments at the museum's "Bisse'troquet".
+🛍️ Enjoy local products and refreshments at the museum's "Bisse'troquet" and family-friendly activities.

 Why Avoid

-⚠️ Some trail sections (e.g., Les Follés on Grand Bisse of Ayent) are not suitable for those with vertigo.
+⚠️ Some trail sections (e.g., Les Follés on Grand Bisse of Ayent) are not suitable for those with vertigo, with some trails having vertigo-inducing sections along rocky ridges and cliffs.

 Tips

-🚌 Shuttle bus to Tseuzier Dam available Jul-Oct for Grand Bisse of Ayent.
+🚌 Shuttle bus to Tseuzier Dam available Jul-Oct (Wed, Fri, weekends) for Grand Bisse of Ayent.

-💡 Watch your head in the illuminated tunnel on the Grand Bisse of Ayent.
+⬇️ Watch your head in the 95-meter illuminated tunnel on the Grand Bisse of Ayent.

 Cost